Spring-Like Weather Returns This Weekend

+South to southeast winds will gradually return at 10 to 15 mph by midday to afternoon.

+A warming trend will continue this weekend before our next cod front nears the area early next week.

-A spring-like weather pattern is likely this weekend with afternoon highs reaching the upper 70s and lower 80s Saturday and the lower 80s Sunday afternoon.
+Saturday morning lows will start mostly in the 40s with afternoon highs reaching the upper 70s and lower 80s.

-Strong to gusty south winds from 15 to 25 mph are anticipated Saturday with slightly stronger winds Sunday as the next stronger upper-level storm system develops across the western U.S and ejects into the central to northern plains early next week.
+Gusty south winds will return Saturday from 15 to 25 mph along with relatively dry air across most of the area.

-The latest data suggests this system may be slightly out of phase regarding any significant thunderstorm chances for eastern Oklahoma initially, but a few storms will be possible Monday afternoon and evening across southeastern OK.
+Fire spread rates will be increasing from midday through afternoon near and west of the metro.

 The Alan Crone morning weather podcast link from Spotify: